 Firm performance is the dependent variable in this study.
-This performance is measured using the ROA ratio as a benchmark for measuring the operating performance of the company and EPS to measure the market performance of the company.
-Similarly, many researchers have used ROA and EPS as proxies to measure companies' operating performance and market performance (Brahma, Nwafor, and Boateng 2021; Liu, Lei, and Buttner 2020; Khan et al. 2016).
-For example, Naeem, Ullah, and Jan (2021), Pu (2022), and Pulino et al. (2022) examine the effect of ESG disclosure on company performance using ROA as a yardstick to measure company operating performance.
-Ahmad, Mobarek, and Roni (2021) and Zhou, Liu, and Luo (2022) examine the effect of ESG disclosure on company market performance using EPS as a benchmark.
+This performance is measured using the Return on Assets (ROA) ratio as a benchmark for measuring the operating performance of the company and earnings per share (EPS) to measure the market performance of the company.
+Similarly, many researchers have used ROA and EPS as proxies to measure companies' operating performance and market performance (Brahma et al., 2021; Liu et al., 2020; Khan et al., 2021).
+For example, Naeem et al. (2021), Pu (2022), and Pulino et al. (2022) examine the effect of ESG disclosure on company performance using ROA as a yardstick to measure company operating performance.
+Ahmad et al. (2021) and Zhou et al. (2022) examine the effect of ESG disclosure on company market performance using EPS as a benchmark.